+Trends in Water Use Categories: An annual Water Use Survey is submitted to the TWDB by utilities with over 3,300 connections.
+A biennial report, Water Use of Texas, provides some insights regarding total urban water use trends and use by the sectors of single family, commercial, industrial, multi-family, institutional, agricultural and other.
+While 311 of the 350 utilities reporting were able to report by at least one category, it is unlikely that most have billing or data systems that allow them to refine their results exactly as TWDB defines the categories.
+For example, multi-family accounts are often categorized as “commercial” for billing purposes and therefore consumption by this category is likely under-represented in the analysis.
+Because single-family accounts often have their own billing category, the reported 47% of total use by this sector is likely fairly accurate.
+Some areas of Texas showed significant decreases in volume of water sold in this category despite experiencing growth in single family homes.
+While this recent trend is encouraging, it will be important to note if it continues as weather and drought conditions fluctuate in future years.

 The sector-based water use metric developed by the Texas Commission on Environmental Quality and the Texas Water Development Board, in consultation with the Water Conservation Advisory Council, allows for comparisons of water use among municipalities and water utilities.
 The forthcoming biennial report to the legislature titled Water Use of Texas Water Utilities provides a detailed analysis.

+Outdoor Watering Restraint A Key Conversation: The updated Water by the Yard report by Texas Living Waters and the Water Use Quantification Report both highlight the need for focus on outdoor water usage.
+The amount of total municipal water used on outdoor landscapes varies greatly with analyses suggesting 30-50% of municipal water used for landscape irrigation across Texas.
+Water By the Yard suggests that by limiting outdoor watering to no more than twice per week, Texas could reduce 11% of total municipal water demands.
+The Water Use Quantification similarly highlights mandatory limits on outdoor irrigation as a key municipal water strategy for the future.
+A new Municipal Best Practice document suggests local limits on outdoor irrigation combined with landscape education and incentives.

 A recently completed study of water use within individual households provided encouragement for progress made in water conservation and insight regarding future conservation in the residential sector.
 The Water Research Foundation’s Residential End Uses of Water, Version 2 contains detailed survey response data, historic billing data, and other data obtained for each study site, including data from San Antonio Water System and Austin Water Utility, and reveals several trends.
 First, indoor household water use dropped 22 percent since 1999 with most of that resulting from a transition to more efficient water fixtures.
 Over time as older fixtures are replaced, indoor consumption should continue to drop.
 Significant water conservation gains are also expected as citizens become more aware of household leaks and more proactive about repair.
 Across all households, 12 percent of all water was lost due to preventable, unrepaired leaks.
 In fact, much of the water waste came from 32 percent of households (with leaks of up to 600 gallons per household per day).
 While the success of fixture standards and replacement programs is reason for celebration, the high rate of water loss from preventable leaks points to the need for continued water education for Texans.